 When it tuk tuks and alike keep your bag secured, again so it can’t be snatched by someone driving past.
 For example put the straps around your legs in a way that the bag can’t be moved.
 When sat down do this too, and in restaurants etc you can put the seat lets through the bag straps to secure your bag.

 If you keep your money in a wallet never keep that wallet in your back pocket.
 Always keep it in a side or front pocket, secure as you can.
 If you have pockets that can zip up that’s a bonus.
+Underneath other clothing is even better, for example a ‘bum bag’.
 Be aware and on the look out for pickpockets in crowded areas.

 Take some US Dollars